lesandie/tinybird_nyc_taxi/README.md

 FROM calculate_z_scores
 ```

 We get lots of outliers because the upper limit is very low.
-Taking into account that a trip from the upper east side to JFK or Laguardia Airport are 15+ miles, we should not discard this trips because there are meny of them.
+Taking into account that a trip from the upper east side to JFK or Laguardia Airport are 15+ miles, we should not discard this trips because there are mny of them.
 So raising the upper limit to 7 or 8 should do the trick and we can have a pretty solid outlier list with this rage:
 ```sql
 SELECT pickup_datetime,
       dropoff_datetime,